20 Nov 2014 by Olga Brighton

 For anyone planning to visit the land of love, warm accommodation is a must but you shouldn’t feel the need to shell out a ridiculous amount of cash either.
-Luckily there are many cheap yet quaint, comfortable accommodation choices in France, such as the following:
+Luckily there is cheap yet quaint, comfortable accommodation in France, such as the following:

 This hostel is situated near the famous Montmartre but luckily it is set apart from the bustling side of town where all the tourists tend to flock.
 You’ll get some more privacy here and it all comes at a more affordable price.
 Le Montclair Hostel offers little in terms of decor – it is a youth hostel, not exactly a French Palace – but it does come with your choice of dorm or private rooms, private facilities, internet access, continental breakfast, kitchen and bathroom amenities.